 Many evoke new contemporary models of the family that are emerging.
 That is an exciting interpretation that omits a fundamental detail.
 Almost all families embark on this adventure by settling first according to the nuclear model.
-The improvised solutions to which families later adhere reflect only the confusion and chaos in which they end up after separation.
+The improvised solutions to which families later adhere reflect only the confusion and chaos they end up after separation.

 Suppose we omit the legitimate recent openings for same-sex parents.
 In this case, there is still practically only one model of the family in Western countries: the nuclear family.
 There is no other model for families settling down.
 There are only new models for families that are falling apart.

 Even though there are several variants in human history, there is practically only one other viable family model: the matrilocal family clan.
 This model of the family is practiced, for example, by the Mosuo of China for 2000 years.
 This model guarantees family stability in their land and ensures the high quality of relations between men and women.
 That is the message that IISD sent us by choosing Mosuo as a model community12 .

-What the Mosuo tell us is that sex and family do not go along.
-Our young families' high instability is eloquent proof of this statement.
-The experience of the Mosuo shows that sexual relations should not belong to the family domain.
-That is a radical change from the Western world's traditional nuclear model.
+What the Mosuos tell us is that sex and family do not go along.
+Our young families' high instability is eloquent proof of this statement.13 Matriarchies' experience shows that sexual relations should not belong to the family domain.14 That is a radical change from the Western world's traditional nuclear model.
 But it is a model with proven viability, which is synonymous with harmonious and equitable relationships between women and men.